-- B. All public bodies engaged in criminal law-enforcement activities shall provide the following records and information when requested in accordance with the provisions of this chapter: - 1.
-Criminal incident information relating to felony offenses contained in any report, notes, electronic communication, or other document, including filings through an incident-based reporting system, which shall include: - a.
-A general description of the criminal activity reported; - b.
-The date and time the alleged crime was committed; - c.
-The general location where the alleged crime was committed; - d.
-The identity of the investigating officer or other point of contact; - e.
-A description of any injuries suffered or property damaged or stolen; and - f.
-Any diagrams related to the alleged crime or the location where the alleged crime was committed, except that any diagrams described in subdivision 14 of § 2.2-3705.2 and information therein shall be excluded from mandatory disclosure, but may be disclosed by the custodian in his discretion, except where such disclosure is prohibited by law.
+- B. All public bodies engaged in criminal law-enforcement activities shall provide records and information when requested in accordance with the provisions of this chapter regarding criminal incident information relating to felony offenses contained in any report, notes, electronic communication, or other document, including filings through an incident-based reporting system, which shall include: - 1.
+A general description of the criminal activity reported; - 2.
+The date and time the alleged crime was committed; - 3.
+The general location where the alleged crime was committed; - 4.
+The identity of the investigating officer or other point of contact; and - 5.
+A description of any injuries suffered or property damaged or stolen.

-A verbal response as agreed to by the requester and the public body is sufficient to satisfy the requirements of this subdivision 1; and diagrams, maps, photographs, correspondence, reports, witness statements, or evidence, relating to a criminal investigation or proceeding that is not ongoing.
+A verbal response as agreed to by the requester and the public body is sufficient to satisfy the requirements of this subsection.